-LaGrange Academy recognizes the magnitude of providing environments for creativity and self expression.
+LaGrange Academy recognizes the magnitude of providing environments for creativity and self-expression.
 The visual and performing arts programs of the Academy begin in Kindergarten and continue through the upper school.
 We believe that all students should be encouraged to grow in their creativity and learn to appreciate the arts.
-We feel this is essential for a creating a well-rounded education.
+We feel this is essential for creating a well-rounded education.

 Art is offered in all Lower and Middle School classes at least once a week.
 Students begin working with various mediums in Kindergarten while developing creative skills and an appreciation of the arts.
 Instruction includes such areas as drawing, painting, clay and learning the correct application of materials and methods.

 Middle School students study various artists and their works and complete a piece of art based on their newly acquired knowledge.
 Other types of art are explored including printmaking, clay building, perspective drawing, drawing from a still-life set up, metal tooling, batik, stained glass, and paper maché, to name a few.

 Art is an elective in high school.
 Studio classes are taught in art level 1(beginner) through level 4(experienced).
 High school classes are five days a week.
 Drawing and painting skills are expanded upon, including the use of oil paints and painting on silk.
 Hand-made baskets and clay are some of the craft projects executed in high school.
 LaGrange Academy always participates in the Kiwanis Art show each March and the Chattahoochee Valley Art League.
 Other competitions pop up from time to time, such as; Southern Teachers Agency calendar contest, District Congressional Art Show, West Ga.
 Medical Show and others.